apache/incubator-pagespeed-ngx/README.md

     location ~ "\.pagespeed\.[a-z]{2}\.[^.]{10}\.[^.]+" { }
     location ~ "^/ngx_pagespeed_static/" { }

+If you're proxying, you need to strip off the `Accept-Encoding` header because ngx_pagespeed does not (yet) handle compression from upstreams:

+    proxy_set_header Accept-Encoding "";

 To confirm that the module is loaded, fetch a page and check that you see the `X-Page-Speed` header: